 - Writing/Editing (8-12 hours): It generally takes between six and seven hours to get a first draft on paper.
 Every 30 minutes of the show equates loosely to 5,500 words of writing.
 After that, I work with the best copy editor and script doctor I’ve ever known to make sure the story is as clear as it can be.
 That process, at its quickest, takes three hours.
 It’s taken up to six hours in some cases.

 - Voicing (1-2 hours): This is the only part of the podcast production I truly hate.
-If you have never listened to yourself talk for more than hour straight, I don’t recommend you try.
+If you have never listened to yourself talk for more than an hour straight, I don’t recommend you try.

 - Music production (1-5 hours): Every second of music in Murder, etc. was recorded specifically for the show.
 The main show theme (it’s officially called Too Dark, but around here we just call it The Bong) and a few of the more frequently used songs were produced in the months before the first episode, but music production continues almost every week in some way.

-- Audio editing/production (16-24 hours): Editing each episode is the most labor-intensive part of production, and explaining it requires time none of us has.
+- Audio editing/Production (16-24 hours): Editing each episode is the most labor-intensive part of production, and explaining it requires time none of us has.
 Regardless, it’s the most important part, because if it’s done wrong, nothing else matters.

 - Graphic design/Website production/Promotion/Logistics (4-8 hours): Murder, etc. is too complicated and important of a story to not have a robust and dynamic companion website and social media presence.
 That stuff can be pretty labor intensive, too.